 It’s got flowerpots and lanterns on the exterior with Glass Panes serving as small-scale windows for you to catch the snowfall outside.
 In summary, a clean, crisp build with a simple foundation but a high-yield output.

 Lustrous Minecraft House

 Have you ever seen such an incredible house design like this before?
 The Lustrous Minecraft House is, indeed, one of the sharpest-looking builds we’ve ever had the joy of witnessing first-hand.
-It uses an ultra modern design that automatically makes it one of the best modern Minecraft house ideas up for grabs.
+It uses an ultra-modern design that automatically makes it one of the best modern houses to build in Minecraft.

 It’s best constructed near the ocean in Minecraft, so you can properly flaunt the yacht that comes with the Lustrous Minecraft House.
 It’s a shame you can’t drive the beautiful machine or we would’ve been in for a massive treat otherwise.